 The weather on this zone is harsh and highly unpredictable.
 The White Rim Road has long rocky streches, deep sand, and little shade.
 Bring at least 1 gallon of water per person, per day - more if you'll be active.
-Plan for a minimum of 10-12 hours of driving or cycling.
+Plan for a minimum of 10-12 hours of driving.
 This drive is best attempted in spring and fall.
-Trips usually take two to three days by four-wheel-drive vehicle or three to four days by mountain bike.
+If you stop on the way, trips usually take two to three days by four-wheel-drive vehicle or three to four days by mountain bike.
 All vehicles and bikes must remain on roads.
 ATVs and non-street legal dirt bikes are not permitted.
 Pets are also not permitted, even in vehicles.

 • Distance: Approximately 100 miles.

 • Trail Type: Point to Point

 • Trailhead: Access from either Mineral Bottom Road or Island in the Sky Visitor Center.

 Pic: J Calvert